Devon, UK; Brittany, France

 Roselle’s passionate about the meeting points between inner and outer geographies: relationship, connection, creativity, wild places, and how these things shape our stories and, ultimately, the way we live.
 She has been described as ‘a poet of the bright moment… whose own sources of creative inspiration are her native Westcountry, the Scottish islands, and a highly individual blend of Celtic myth and metaphysics, archetypal psychology, shamanic and Buddhist thinking’.
 Her courses, retreats and mentoring take place in cyber-space, on Dartmoor and Exmoor, the Devon and Cornwall coasts, the Isle of Iona and France.

-Roselle has a reputation for three things in particular: encouraging the kind of deep seeing and imagination that a poet’s eye brings to the land and other species; inspiring a passionate re-visioning of our relationship to the other-than-human; and catalysing creative exploration through the expressive arts, commonly writing.
+Roselle has a reputation for three things in particular: encouraging the kind of deep seeing and imagination that a poet’s eye brings to the land and other species; inspiring a passionate re-visioning of our relationship to the other-than-human; and catalysing creative exploration through the expressive arts, commonly but not only writing.

-She was for several years a columnist for MsLexia, has been a tutor and mentor for them, and is a frequent contributor to this and other magazines and journals.
+She was for several years a columnist for MsLexia writing magazine, has been a tutor and mentor for them, and is a frequent contributor to this and other magazines and journals.

 You can read feedback on the What They Say page.